ktinj/Final-Project/readme.md

 - Code simplification to POST the upload recommendation and image as one reqeust.
 - Creation of a trending page based on past user searches.
 - Implementation of a recommendation detail page to enable a user to view one recommendation more closely.
+- When a user uploads a product, they can also add a charity for others to donate to; "Paying it forward."

 ## Contributors
 - Adriana Soler